Manpages

 user-friendly rendering

-These functions require an address component as an argument.
+The following functions require an address component as an argument.
 The return value of functions noted with ’*’ is computed from the first address present in the header component.

 Function